How Does The Index Measure Health Security?

 To continuously improve the Index, stakeholders are invited to recommend new measures for inclusion, to recommend changes to existing measure definitions and specifications, and to recommend deletion of existing measures from the Index.

-Recommendations for new measures that reflect social, economic, and/or environmental dimensions of preparedness and resiliency are especially encouraged, as these constructs are currently under-represented in the Index structure.
+Recommendations for new measures that reflect social, economic, and/or environmental dimensions of health security and resiliency are especially encouraged, as these constructs are currently under-represented in the Index structure.
 The Index gives priority to measures that can be constructed from existing, low-cost data sources such as surveys, records, registries, documents, images, sensors, or other automated monitoring systems.
 We are especially interested in measures that make use of novel electronic data sources such as data from web search engines, social media, satellite imagery, and commercial transactions.
-Measures that have been previously validated and that provide both national-level and state-level estimates of preparedness and resiliency are of primary interest.
-If you have suggested new measures to consider for future Index releases, Click here.
+Measures that have been previously validated and that provide both national-level and state-level estimates of health security and resiliency are of primary interest.